 [This is a draft of an article in The Dictionary of Eighteenth Century German Philosophers, 3 vols., edited by Manfred Kuehn and Heiner Klemme (London/New York: Continuum, 2010).]

 Georg Friedrich Rogall was born (19 Apr 1701) in Königsberg, the son of a merchant, and also died there (6 Apr 1733), just thirty-two years later.
-During this brief life he vigorously promoted pietism in Königsberg, introduced various pedagogical reforms, and edited a popular hymnal.
+During this brief life he vigorously promoted Pietism [glossary] in Königsberg, introduced various pedagogical reforms, and edited a popular hymnal.

-One of Rogall’s first actions in Königsberg was to push successfully for the university expulsion in 1725 of Christian Gabriel Fischer [bio], one of the philosophy faculty’s most outspoken advocates of Christian Wolff’s philosophy.
+One of Rogall’s first actions in Königsberg was to push successfully for the university expulsion in 1725 of Christian Gabriel Fischer [bio], one of the philosophy faculty’s most outspoken advocates of Christian Wolff’s philosophy — although it should be noted that Rogall was at this same time teaching logic (SS 1726) and metaphysics (WS 1726/27 and SS 1727) using Wolff.
 Once he became the director of the Collegium Fridericianium, Rogall managed to bring the gifted Daniel Salthenius [bio] to Königsberg in 1729 to replace him as its inspector.
 Together they developed free schools for the underprivileged and made them more effective by using the grade-system developed in Halle, where students were taught at their own level in each particular subject.
 In 1731 he published a hymnal that soon won a wide following and enjoyed many editions.

 Kern alter und neuer Lieder: für das Königreich Preussen mit einem erwecklichen Spruche über einem jeden Liede und mit erbaulichen Gebeten, auch nöthigen Registern (Königsberg, 1731).